 ABSTRACT

-Background and Objective: Foods of animal origin are considered a major source of foodborne illness.
+[Background and Objective] Foods of animal origin are considered a major source of foodborne illness.
 Resistant Enterobacteriaceae strains pose a serious threat to public health due to the consumption of feed contaminated with antibiotics used to treat various bacterial infections in livestock.
-This study aimed to determine the prevalence and antibiotic resistance of Enterobacteriaceae strains isolated from deguè sold on the streets of the Abidjan district.
-Materials and Methods: A total of 160 samples of traditional deguè were analyzed.
+This study aimed to determine the prevalence and antibiotic resistance profil of Enterobacteriaceae strains isolated from deguè sold on the streets of the Abidjan district.
+[Methods] A total of 160 samples of traditional deguè were analyzed.
 The isolated strains underwent biochemical identification and susceptibility testing to antibiotics commonly used in human and veterinary medicine.
-Results: On average, 54.4% of dairy product (dèguè) samples (87/160) were found contaminated with Klebsiella pneumoniae (25/87), Escherichia coli (21/87), Citrobacter koseri (21/87), Enterobacter aerogenes (19/87) and Salmonella sp (01/87) in almost all sampling areas of the Abidjan district.
+[Results] On average, 54.4% of dairy product (dèguè) samples (87/160) were found contaminated with Klebsiella pneumoniae (25/87), Escherichia coli (21/87), Citrobacter koseri (21/87), Enterobacter aerogenes (19/87) and Salmonella spp (01/87) in almost all sampling areas of the Abidjan district.
 Antibiotic susceptibility testing showed the highest rates of resistance of isolates to amoxicillin-clavulanic acid (69.4%), piperacillin (61.2%) (Yopougon), cefepime (34.2%), and pefloxacin (40%) in the Songon commune, and the lowest rates of resistance to ciprofloxacin and amikacin, all at a rate of 2%, and levofloxacin (4%), gentamicin (5.7%).
 A 3% rate of extended-spectrum beta-lactamase production was detected.
-Conclusion: The high level of contamination caused by multidrug-resistant Enterobacteriaceae strains poses a risk to public health and highlights the need for further research on the surveillance and control of pathogens present in dairy products.
+[Conclusion and perspective] The high level of contamination caused by multidrug-resistant Enterobacteriaceae strains poses a risk to public health and highlights the need for further research on the surveillance and control of pathogens present in dairy products.

 Keywords: Dèguè, Enterobacteriaceae, Antibiotic resistance, Ivory Coast